dgl/ip.wtf/about.md

 This product includes GeoLite2 data created by MaxMind, available from
 <a href="https://www.maxmind.com">https://www.maxmind.com</a>.

+## Sponsor

+If you like this, you can say thank you: https://ko-fi.com/webgl

 ## Contact

 You can find us on [Twitter](https://twitter.com/ip_wtf) or you can email us